Jacob-Ji-1453/Machine-Learning-and-Deep-Learning-Project/README.md

 ### 1. Introduction:
   -
+  - Dataset has **784 features**, each represents a pixel value (an integer ranged from 0 to 255) in a 28*28 grayscale image.
+  - Training set and testing set are separate, with 10000 and 60000 instances respectively.
+  - Datasets are avaliable on [Kaggle](https://www.kaggle.com/zalando-research/fashionmnist).
   - **Note**: usually, "regular" machine learning models are **NOT** able to handle image recognition.
 Finding other models is urgently needed!

 ### 2. Data Visualization and Preprocessing: